Wandsworth Council Privacy Notice

 - for the prevention and detection of fraud.
 We may also share your information with other bodies responsible for the auditing or administering of public funds for these purposes.

 - where there are financial transactions relating to some services, such as grants, payments and benefits.
-We therefore may use your information for all uses relating to situations where you owe money to the Council, or where we are paying you money, or you are claiming grants, Housing Benefit or Council Tax Reduction, your personal information (other than just your name, address, dates of birth etc.) will be kept secure and used only for that range of purposes.
+We therefore may use your information for all uses relating to situations where you owe money to the Council, or where we are paying you money, or you are claiming grants, Housing Benefit or Council Tax Reduction, your personal information (other than just your name, address, dates of birth etc.) will be kept secure and used only for that range of purposes; and

 By doing that, we are able to: